 6. whatever else can hitch a ride.

 It is no wonder she can't sleep.
-She is too stressed out to sleep because her mind won't let her rest even when she drifts off never reaching that deep restorative level.
-She can even feel helpless and hopeless which may even have them question their existence or usefulness.
+She is too stressed out to sleep because her mind won't let her rest, even when she drifts off never reaching that deep restorative level.
+She can even feel helpless and hopeless which may even give way to question their existence or usefulness.

 The bottom line is that insomnia impacts our daily lives in negative ways, sometimes without realizing it.
 Hypnosis is a chemical free way to eliminate not only the insomnia itself, but some of the root causes of the insomnia.
 If you suffer from insomnia and stress related issues, please contact a hypnotist at Peaceful Light Healing and Hypnosis AT THE Lakes Region Hypnosis Center to see how hypnosis can help you help yourself.
 Everyone deserves to live a healthy, happy forever.